 If stopped and arrested for a DUI, a person under 21 must contact an attorney as soon as possible because the loss of license is one year for the first offense.
 If a person who is under 21 years old suffers a one year license suspension because of the “zero tolerance” provision, the person may have some relief available via a finding of a “critical need to drive.”
 Appropriate documentation must be filed with the Department of Motor Vehicles.
 An applicant for a “critical need to drive” finding should demonstrate the extreme importance of driving.
 Attending school, earning money at work and caring for serious medical needs are three different reasons that may enable a person under 21 years old to obtain a “critical need” finding to continue to drive.
 To bolster his or her request for a “critical need to drive” finding, the person should obtain letters of admission and transcripts from school, employment letters or medical documentation, including letters from treating physicians explaining the diagnosis, treatment and prognosis of the injury or disease.
 In addition, the person ought to show the absence of public transportation for the routes that the person must travel to the locations (schools, work, medical providers).
 Mere inconvenience will not suffice.

 A particular portion of the DUI statutes, Vehicle Code Section 23152(d), applies to commercial drivers.
 Commercial drivers are prohibited from operating a commercial vehicle with a .04% or more, by weight, of alcohol in the blood.
-However, what happens when the commercial operator is not driving a commercial vehicle but rather his/her own private vehicle and is arrested for a DUI?
-The DMV will try to impose the same suspension as if the commercial driver was operating a commercial vehicle: one year suspension for a first offense.
 The law is extremely severe for a second offender: a life long impossibility to have a valid commercial license.

 Refusing a chemical test

 Refusing a chemical test is a reason for an enhanced (greater) sentence.
-Pursuant to Vehicle Code section 23577, additional jail time is mandatory for a refusal of a chemical test.
-For a first offense DUI, the sentence is enhanced by 48 continuous hours in the county jail, a second offender’s sentence is increased by 96 continuous hours in the county jail, a third offender’s sentence is lengthened by 10 days and a four offender’s sentence goes up 18 days.
+Drivers may face additional punishment (jail or the equivalent days of work).
+For a first offense DUI, the sentence may be enhanced by 48 continuous hours in the county jail, a second offender’s sentence may be increased by 96 continuous hours in the county jail, a third offender’s sentence may be lengthened by 10 days and a four offender’s sentence may go up 18 days.

 However, there are different kinds of “refusals.”
 The facts of a case must be examined to determine if an actual “refusal” of a test really occurred.
 For example, a person may not speak English as a first language and because of linguistic problems may not understand fully the admonition given by the officer.
 Second, the officer himself or herself may be a cause of the refusal by his or her outlandish conduct.
 Third, the officer may have failed to advise (“admonish”) the driver about the consequences of a refusal.
 Vehicle Code section 23612 requires the officer to tell the driver that his/her driving privilege will be suspended if the individual fails to submit to a chemical test.
 If the officer fails to provide the proper admonishment, the license should not be suspended despite a refusal by the driver to submit to the test.
 Fourth, the driver may simply be unable to complete the test (often the case in a “breath” test when, because of lung ailments, a person is not perceived by the officers to be exhaling, “blowing hard enough,” when in fact the person is blowing as forcefully as possible).

-If a licensee fails to submit to a test, the driver will lose his license for one year for a first offense DUI.
-If the licensee has a prior DUI within ten years, the DMV will revoke the person’s license for two year if the driver refuses to take a chemical test.
-A person with two priors within ten years will face a license revocation of three years if he/she refuses a chemical test.
+If a licensee fails to submit to a test, the driver can potentially lose his license for one year for a first offense DUI.
+If the licensee has a prior DUI within ten years, the DMV may revoke the person’s license for two year if the driver refuses to take a chemical test.
+A person with two priors within ten years potentially faces a license revocation of three years if he/she refuses a chemical test.